adammwilson/SpatialAnalysisTutorials/R_CallingOutsideFunctions/R_CallingOutsideFunctions.md

 system(command)
 ```

+If you had many files to process, you could also  _wrap_ that system call in a [`foreach` loop](http://trac.osgeo.org/proj/) to use multiple processors simutaneously.

 ## Try this:
 > Write a `system` command to call `pkfilter` ([from pktools](http://pktools.nongnu.org/html/md_pkfilter.html)) from R to calculate the standard deviation within a 3x3 circular moving window.